-Once Students download their CBSE chemistry syllabus for 2021 from here, they need to highlight the topics that need to be covered for the exams.
-We are adding few points that can help you to complete the chemistry course in time and also help to score some good marks in the exams.
+Once Students download their CBSE chemistry syllabus for 2023 from here, they need to highlight the topics that need to be covered for the exams.
+We are adding a few points that can help you to complete the chemistry course on time and also help you to score some good marks in the exams.

-- Start making notes,and try to cover all the related information like elements properties, chemical formula, reactions, and usage
+- Start making notes, and try to cover all the related information like element properties, chemical formulas, reactions, and usage

 - Try to remember all the chemical formulas.
-The easy way to remember is either through storytelling concepts, or making a chart and reading them daily.
+The easy way to remember is either through storytelling concepts or by making a chart and reading them daily.

-- Keep daily targets for study and also allot someday to solve sample papers.
+- Keep daily targets for study and also allot some time to solve sample papers.

 - Chemistry Part – I, Class-XI, Published by NCERT.